sddevelopment-be/penguin-pragmatic-patterns/content/practices/traceable_decisions.md

 {{<tip text=`
 Most organizations have their own standards for design documentation.
-These standards can range from "You must use confluence" to "Just write it down on a napkin an take a picture of it".
+These standards can range from "You must use confluence" to "Just write it down on a napkin and take a picture of it".
 Make sure to adhere to these standards, and to use the tooling provided by your organization as best you can.
-Most modern tools (confluence, jira, miro, github, zapier, ...) have ways to create templates, add automation, and to link to other platforms.
+Most modern tools (confluence, Jira, Miro, GitHub, Zapier, ...) have ways to create templates, add automation, and to link to other platforms.
 Use these features to make your life easier, and look for ways to adapt the provided templates to be used inside these tools.
 ` >}}